On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 • being monotone or unanimated when speaking

-• finding a task to look busy
+• finding a task or fiddling with things to look busy

 • going out at the quietest times of day/night